metabrainz/design-system/guidelines/style-guidelines.md

 #### Bold

 We rarely use bold – using too much will make it difficult for users to know which parts of your content they need to pay the most attention to.
-To emphasise words or phrases, we:
+To emphasize words or phrases, we:
 * put key information at the start of sentences
 * use headings